Skip to main content

 • SETDA, the State Educational Technology Directors Association, has assembled vetted examples, resources and thinking from their trusted state members, affiliates and partners to assist states, districts, and school leaders get started with remote learning during this challenging time of COVID-19.
 Please note, while these are reliable examples and tools, they have not been implemented for large-scale, extended emergency digital learning.
 Here are some initial considerations and starting documents.

-4. 10 Strategies for Online Learning During a Coronavirus Outbreak, ISTE
+4. 10 Strategies for Online Learning, ISTE

 • Members of ISTE’s professional learning networks have identified key practices for successful online learning programs.